Supplemental Security Income (SSI)

 How do I apply?

 You must file an application for benefits by calling your local Social Security District Office or by calling 1-800-772-1213.
-Supplemental Security Income applications cannot be done online.
+Effective April 2017, you can file online at www.ssa.gov/disabilityonline/.
 We recommend you make copies of any paperwork you submit to Social Security and that you ask for a printed receipt when you submit documents at their office.

 How long does it take the Social Security Administration to make a decision on my claim?